FAFSA

 SAP includes two equal components that are referred to as qualitative and quantitative measurements.
 The qualitative measurement applies to all students and is consistent with the university's academic warning, suspension and expulsion policies.

-You will be placed on SAP warning if you fail to maintain these minimum requirements.
+You will be placed on SAP warning if you fail to maintain the minimum requirements listed above.
 The warning period provides one semester for traditional students or one completed payment period for online students.

 At the end of the warning period, your progress is evaluated to determine if you now meet the quantitative and qualitative SAP standards.
 If so, you will be returned to good standing.
 If you fail to meet the minimum SAP standards at the end of your warning status, you will be placed on suspension and will not be eligible to receive any federal financial aid during your financial aid suspension period.